slightknack/slightknack.dev/content/blog/dynamic-pow-backpressure.md

 work_factor = 2 // rounded
 ```

 This work factor is quick to calculate and will adjust to automatically.
-For *servers* that can scale horizontally, it can also be a good metric as to when to spin up more instances (if you want to maintain throughput without rate limiting your users).
+For *servers* that can scale horizontally, it can also be a good metric as to when to spin up more instances (if you want to maintain low latency without rate limiting your users).

 # Dynamic Rate Limiting
 There is nothing that requires that PoW be universal across all clients.
 Servers can be selective and choose to increase work for IPs exhibiting DoS-like behaviour, clients sending too many messages, or untrusted clients in a distributed network.